Instability of nondiscrete free subgroups in Lie groups: Approximability of semisimple Lie groups

-\begin{proof} {\bf of Theorem \ref{tsk} with the boundedness of derivatives (Remark \ref{remsk}).} To show that a Lie group with a Lie algebra satisfying the (strong) Solovay-Kitaev inequality is $\var'(x)$- approximable (see (\ref{var'})) with bounded derivatives, we replace the previously defined $\Omega''$ by
+\begin{proof} {\bf of Theorem \ref{tsk} with the boundedness of derivatives (Remark \ref{remsk}).} To show that a Lie group with a Lie algebra satisfying the (strong) Solovay-Kitaev inequality is $\var'(x)$- approximable (see (\ref{var'})) with bounded derivatives, we replace the above $\Omega''$ by

-Then an analogue of Lemma \ref{ldelta} holds true for this $\Omega''$.
+Then an analogue of Lemma \ref{ldelta} holds for this $\Omega''$.
 Afterwards the proof repeats the previous one (of Theorem \ref{gapprox1}) with obvious changes. \end{proof}